Photo by M. Govinda

 This kind of high-minded accusation is no better than a twitter spat, and Greta has dished out a few against adults who really should know better, but a spat is not a debate.

 As Thunberg enters adulthood, it seems remote that she will debate and argue her position in the short term, with reason, to find solutions to the extreme climate catastrophes that destroy human lives and livelihood.
 Instead she encourages greater civil disobedience.
-Thus, her the activists who engage in direct-action who are involved with Just Stop Oil, Extinction Rebellion and Insulate Britain to name a few, have become her disciples.
+Thus, the activists who engage in direct-action who are involved with Just Stop Oil, Extinction Rebellion and Insulate Britain to name a few, have become her disciples.
 Instead of winning public support, these groups have only alienated the majority, particularly working class people.
 It is highly unlikely that she would debate with someone like Bjørn Lomberg, author of False Alarm: How Climate Change Panic Costs Us Trillions, Hurts the Poor and Fails to Fix the Planet, who agrees that “climate change is real and its impacts are mostly negative”, or Michael Shellenberger author of Apocalypse Never.
 Both authors are green pragmatists, with realistic ideas on how to address environmental and energy concerns.
-Both agree that the Greta and her fellow band of doomsayer alarmists, screeching out loud that “the end is nigh” will do more damage to humanity and the planet than fix it.
+Both agree that Greta and her fellow band of doomsayer alarmists, screeching out loud that “the end is nigh” will do more damage to humanity and the planet than fix it.

 Credits: Amanda Jobson